I finally bought an Elite Dangerous HOTAS and I might dare to call it my best hardware purchase of the year.

 Step-by-Step Bindings Installation Guide

-- Download the bindings file.
+- Download the bindings file (either the original or my edited version).
 The file will have the extension .binds.

-- If you’re using the file linked above (and I recommend that you do) you need to manually edit a single line.
+- If you’re using the original you need to manually edit a single line.
 You can edit by right-clicking the file and opening it in a plain text editor such as Notepad.
 The second line will start

 <Root PresetName="TMHotasXModsSM"… and will contain a